 - 6.1 Customer due diligence means that the Council must know its clients and understand their businesses.
 This is so that the Council is in a position to know if there is suspicious activity that should be reported; clearly it is only by the Council knowing its clients and their businesses that it can recognise abnormal and possibly suspicious activity. - 6.2 The obligations imposed on the Council must, of course, be brought into effect by its individual employees.
-Employees must therefore be familiar with these obligations. - 6.3 The 2017 Regulations require that the Council identifies its customers and verifies that identity on the basis of documents, data or information obtained from a reliable source.
-Where there is a beneficial owner who is not the customer then the Council must identify that person and verify the identity and where the beneficial owner is a trust or similar then the Council must understand the nature of the control structure of that trust.
-Finally the Council must obtain information on the purpose and intended nature of the business relationship.
-The MLR 2017 introduces the need for the Council to consider both customer and geographical risk factors in deciding what due diligence is appropriate.
-The new Regulations introduced a list of high risk jurisdictions which if involved in a transaction makes enhanced due diligence and additional risk assessment compulsory.
-For an up to date list of such jurisdictions an officer should seek advice from the MLRO.
-The list of areas is currently: Afghanistan, Bosnia and Herzegovina, Guyana, Iraq, Lao PDR, Syria, Uganda, Vanuatu, Yemen, Iran and the Democratic People's Republic of Korea.
+Employees must therefore be familiar with these obligations. - 6.3 The 2017 Regulations and 2019 (as amended) require that the Council identifies its customers and verifies that identity based on documents, data or information obtained from a reliable source.
+Where there is a beneficial owner who is not the customer then the Council must identify that person and verify the identity and where the beneficial owner is a trust or similar then the Council must understand the nature of the control structure of that trust. - 6.4 The Council must obtain information on the purpose and intended nature of the business relationship.Under the UK's Money Laundering Regulations (regulation 33(1)(b)), enhanced due diligence (EDD) is mandated for any business relationship with a person established in a high-risk third country.
+Until the end of the Brexit transition period, the list of high-risk countries was determined by the European Union (EU) under the 4th Anti Money Laundering Directive.
+From 1 January 2021, the UK has had its own standalone list.
+Since then, any amendments to the EU list do not have effect in the UK.
+The UK is entitled to amend its own list of high-risk countries under section 49 of the Sanctions and Anti Money Laundering Act 2018 and has announced proposals to align further with Financial Action Task Force (FATF) practices.
+The list of high-risk countries was amended in July 2021 by regulation 2 of the Money Laundering and Terrorist Financing (Amendment) (No 2) (High-Risk Countries) Regulations 2021.
+The 24 high-risk countries are: Albania, Barbados, Botswana, Burkina Faso, Cambodia, Cayman Islands, Democratic People's Republic of Korea (DPRK), Haiti, Iran, Jamaica, Malta, Mauritius, Morocco, Myanmar,